pakal/rsfile/doc/locking_semantic.rst

 It's not a problem to have locks beyond the current end of file, locking the "virtual bytes" that may be written in the future.

-**non-reentrant**: no merging/splitting of byte ranges can be performed with this method : the ranges targeted by unlock_file() calls must be exactly the same as those previously locked.
+**non reentrant**: no merging/splitting of byte ranges can be performed with this method : the ranges targeted by unlock_file() calls must be exactly the same as those previously locked.
 Also, trying to lock the same bytes several times will raise an exception, even if the sharing mode is not the same (no **atomic** lock